beer-asr/beer/README.md

 Beer is a toolkit that provide Bayesian machine learning tools for speech technologies.

-Beer is currently under construction and many things are subject to changes !
+Beer is currently under construction and many things are subject to change !

 Requirements
 ------------